Ivan-Ikavi/selenium-www-autotest/README.md

 # selenium-www-autotest
-Final testproject of stepik selenium course
+Final project of stepik selenium course on UI-testing automation